 (2) Subsection (1)(b) does not apply if the agency is a Minister.

-101. Time of service of notices
+101. Notice sent by post or fax, presumed time of service of

 (1) If a notice under this Act is given to a person by post it is to be regarded as having been given to the person at the end of the fifth day after it was posted.